Muvon/pulsora/doc/ARCHITECTURE.md

 **Features:**
 - Type-specific compression algorithms optimized for time-series data
 - Delta-of-delta compression for timestamps (Facebook Gorilla paper)
-- XOR compression for floating-point values
+- XOR compression for floating-point values with bit-level operations
 - Varint encoding for integers with small deltas
 - Bit-level operations for maximum efficiency